How pricing is determined

 Depending on the composition of your subject matter, I will be happy to provide you with recommendations to make the process easy for you.

 Most paintings will be pretty straight forward, however it should be noted there are occasional exceptions to this.

 One example of a more complicated painting, would be a painting with two dogs.
-It would require more time to render the expressions of two dogs in a single painting, hence it would require more time, which would be reflected in how your portrait is priced.
+It would require more time to render the expressions of two dogs in a single painting, hence it would require more time.